+'''

-(line number) DEF FN (letter) = (expression)
+line number DEF FN <letter = <expression>

-(line number) DEF FN (letter)(parm1[,parm2][,parm3]) = (expression)
+line number DEF FN <letter > (parm1 [,parm2][,parm3]) =

+<expression >

+'''

-parameters are single alphabetic letter dummy variables expression is any valid POWER BASIC expression.
+parameters are single alphabetic letter dummy variables and expression is any valid POWER BASIC expression.

 The DEF statement may appear anywhere within a BASIC program and the defined functions may be used in any expression.
-That is, once defined, the functions may be used in the same way as the built-in mathematical functions explained in Section 7.
+That is, once defined, the functions may be used in the same way as the built-in mathematical functions explained in Section 6.
 When the function is referenced, the expression is evaluated and the parameters, if any, are replaced by the arguments given in the reference.
-Within the expression the parameters may appear only as numeric variables.
+Within the expression the parameters may appear only as numeric variables or string scalar variables.
 The user may define functions using up to three dummy parameters.
 All (dummy) parameters may only be single character variables in the function definition.
 However, when calling the function the user may use any valid POWER BASIC variable (either simple or dimensioned) to replace the dummy variables of the called function.